Show & Tell

 - System of payment structure (e.g., private insurance, family fees)

 - State ICC scope

-Six topical matrices were created around funding, service coordination, basis of authority, lead agency, eligibility tool, and provider structures.
+Seven topical matrices were created around funding, service coordination, basis of authority, lead agency, eligibility tool, family cost participation and provider structures.
 The matrices compare all state responses to key items, to help states quickly identify other states with whom they wish to gather more detailed information or assistance.

 These documents can be used to:

 - Assist you in identifying other states that have structures like yours

 - Find states to reach out to for specific information or questions

 - Understand the breadth of state approaches to Part C implementation

 - Assist states in focusing their listserv questions to get more specific and helpful resources from other coordinators and state staff quickly.

 The profiles will be updated on an annual basis or earlier if changes are needed for correct information.